Pitmaster BBQ Catering in Johnstown, North Carolina

 When Parking, Load-In, and Guest Flow Matter

 When an event is around Childers Elementary, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 If the event involves outdoor spaces such as Kenwood Park or City of Lincolnton – Betty Ross Park, we treat it more like an outdoor setup.
 That means checking weather backup, guest paths, service placement, and whether the food line blocks the rest of the site.